sag7221/Cryptocurrencies/README.md

 * A total of 532 such tradeable crypto currencies exist in this dataset.
 I now scale the columns TotalCoins Mined and TotalCoins Supply to get an idea of status of these currencies.
 Scaling was done using MinMaxScaler\
 ![Scatter Plot](https://github.com/sag7221/Cryptocurrencies/blob/main/images/scatter_plot.png)
+In the above image we can see 2 outliers, one is BitTorrent with more supply and also more mined coins.
+The other is TurtleCoin with most supply but less number of mined coins.